-More dramatic change occurred for the US Mint’s annual coin sets, following the proliferation of different coinage designs.
+More dramatic change occurred for the U.S. Mint’s annual coin sets, following the proliferation of different coinage designs.
 The 2009 Silver Proof Set (Buy on eBay) expanded to its largest size on record, with 18 different coins.
 Sales officially began on July 17, 2009, with the sets priced at $52.95 each, an increase of $8 from the prior year.

 Non-silver coins included in the set also saw an increase, driven by the 2009 Lincoln Bicentennial Cents.
 Four different designs were issued to mark the different stages in the life of Abraham Lincoln.
 The remaining coins were the four Presidential Dollars featuring William Henry Harrison, John Tyler, James K. Polk, and Zachary Taylor, the Jefferson Nickel, and the Native American Dollar.
 The final coin was the first issue of a new series featuring the Sacagawea Dollar obverse paired with annually rotating reverse designs depicting the contributions and accomplishments of Native Americans.